-Attorney Eric Johnson works as an associate for Simmons Hanly Conroy LLC.
+Attorney Eric Johnson works as a shareholder for Simmons Hanly Conroy LLC.
 His extensive background in biology, biochemistry and public health led him to focus his law practice around pharmaceutical litigation.

 Eric represents individuals who have been injured by dangerous drugs and defective medical devices and has helped recover millions of dollars on their behalf.
 He handles every aspect of his clients’ cases from their pleadings to their depositions.